 You can also hike down into the gorge from the visitor center or Quechee State Park.

 Quechee Gorge is a popular swimming hole in the summer and the state park makes a great camping home base if you want to explore more of Quechee and Woodstock in the summer or fall.

 16. Learn to Fly Fish at the Orvis Fly-Fishing School

-Here’s a unique opportunity for outdoor lovers in Machester, Vermont, home to the Orvis Flagship Store and Fly-Fishing School.
+One of the best things to do in Vermont for fishing enthusiasts is in Machester, Vermont, home to the Orvis Flagship Store and Fly-Fishing School.
 Head to school for a full day of perfecting your casting technique, setting up your rod, tieing on the perfect fly, and safely releasing your catch.

 Orvis provides expert instructors, access to a fully-stocked casting pond, and time on the famous Battenkill River.
 This is a beautiful setting and a unique opportunity for anglers of all ages and abilities.